Compliance frameworks explained.

 What is PCI DSS?

 PCI DSS (Payment Card Industry Data Security Standard) is a set of security requirements for any organization that accepts, processes, stores, or transmits credit card information.
-It was created by the major card brands (Visa, Mastercard, Amex, Discover) to protect cardholder data.
+It was created by the major card brands to protect cardholder data.

-This isn't optional.
+This is not optional.
 If you handle payment cards, you must comply.
-The level of validation depends on your transaction volume — from a simple self-assessment questionnaire (SAQ) to a full on-site audit.
+The level of validation depends on your transaction volume, from a simple self-assessment questionnaire (SAQ) to a full on-site audit.

 Why Do You Need It?